DylanCore13/activities-network-pt3/README.md

-Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working) Stop the ping activity
+- Initiate a perpetual/non-stop ping from your Windows 10 VM to your Ubuntu VM
+    - Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic
+    - Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity
+    - Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is
+    - Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working)
+    - Stop the ping activity

-(Observe SSH Traffic)
+<h2>(Observe SSH Traffic)</h2>

-Log back into the windows-vm
+- Log back into the windows-vm
-Back in Wireshark, start a packet capture up
+- Back in Wireshark, start a packet capture up
-Filter for SSH traffic only
+- Filter for SSH traffic only
-From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address) Open PowerShell, and type: ssh labuser@<private IP address>
+- From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)
+- Open PowerShell, and type: ssh labuser@<private IP address>
-Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark Exit the SSH connection by typing ‘exit’ and pressing [Enter]
+    - Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark
+    - Exit the SSH connection by typing ‘exit’ and pressing [Enter]

 (Observe DHCP Traffic)
 Back in Wireshark, filter for DHCP traffic only